RHS and MSAT (3+2 Pathway) in 5 Years

 Earn both your Bachelor of Science in Rehabilitation Sciences (RHS) and your Master of Science in Athletic Training (MSAT) degrees at Weber State University in 5 years in this unique accelerated program, which consists of 3 years of undergraduate coursework and 2 years of graduate coursework.

-Students can reduce their tuition by a full year's worth and start a career as an athletic trainer a year sooner.
+Students can save a full year's tuition and start a career as an athletic trainer a year sooner!

 • CONDITIONAL ACCEPTANCE REQUIREMENTS

-In order to receive conditional acceptance, students must have a minimum overall grade point average (GPA) of 3.2, which includes receiving a grade of "B-" or better in all RHS courses and a grade of "C" or better in non-RHS courses.
+In order to receive conditional acceptance, students must complete at least 45 undergraduate credit hours with a minimum overall grade point average (GPA) of 3.2.
+Students must receive a grade of "B-" or better in all RHS courses and a grade of "C" or better in non-RHS courses.

 All of the following courses: